johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   Map out the big picture (ie: Zoom out), then focus on what the *next steps are* (ie: Zoom in).
   Then readdress the Big picture as needed.

-- Education and Soticism are ongoing processes.
+- Education and Stoicism are ongoing processes.
 Wisdom is pursued; it is not conferred/obtained/received.
 You have not graduated.
 School is for life.

-- "Going through the motions" is a trick that allowys you to overcome weakness on day when you are "not feeling it".
+- "Going through the motions" is a trick that allows you to overcome weakness on day when you are "not feeling it".

 - How to push yourself (via Jocko)
   Need to balance emotion and logic to get more from yourself.
 When emotions are telling you to quit analyze them rationally (where do they come from ?
 Algorithms for ancient environment)